Simon-Brandt/ShellArgparser/docs/tutorial/argument_passing.md

 ```
 <!-- </include> -->

-Two things have changed in the invokation call: The `-b` option now appears twice, with the first of which being followed by two values instead of one.
+Two things have changed in the invocation call: The `-b` option now appears twice, with the first of which being followed by two values instead of one.
 Then, the `-c` option has its value given as `A,B` (note the comma).

 From the report for the `-b` option, an alias of `--var-2` for the option `var_2`, you can see that all three values&mdash;`2`, `3`, and `4`&mdash;are passed to `var_2`.
 Thus, it is possible to define keyword arguments to accept more than one value (just as `pos_2` already has shown for the positional arguments), with any given value being concatenated to the last given option name (or rather, the last hyphenated value, a difference important for nonexistent option names).
 You can even call an argument multiple times, passing values at different positions to it, though it seems rather counterproductive (in terms of confusing and unnecessarily verbose) for usage in scripts.
 On the command line, however, it may save you to go back when you realize you forgot to type a value.
 Another use case even for scripts would again be the gathering of command-line arguments or values from different processes, combining the two streams without needing to care whether they pass mutually exclusive option names or the same.

 As you can see from the `-c` option, you can also use commas (again actually [`ARGPARSER_ARG_DELIMITER_2`](../reference/environment_variables/environment_variables.md#9413-argparser_arg_delimiter_2) characters) to pass multiple values at the same time.
 These have the same meaning as whitespace-delimited arguments, again with the exception of not interpreting hyphens as option names.
 As a stylistic advice, for scripts, use long options, the equals sign, and commas, as they tend to look clearer; whereas for simple command-line usage, take advantage of the short options and the ability to use spaces as delimiter, as both are faster to type.

 Generally, the Argparser will aggregate all arguments (values) given after a word starting with a hyphen (*i.e.*, an option name) to this option.
 If the number doesn't match the number of required values, there are two possible outcomes: If [`ARGPARSER_ALLOW_ARG_INTERMIXING`](../reference/environment_variables/environment_variables.md#945-argparser_allow_arg_intermixing) is set to `true` (the default) the Argparser treats the new value as positional argument.
-For arguments with an arbitrary number of accepted values (those with a `"+"` or `"*"` as arguments count, see [below](argparser_invokation.md#522-arguments-definition-and-retrieval)), there can never be more values given than accepted.
+For arguments with an arbitrary number of accepted values (those with a `"+"` or `"*"` as arguments count, see [below](argparser_invocation.md#522-arguments-definition-and-retrieval)), there can never be more values given than accepted.
 For arguments taking either zero or one values (`"?"` as arguments count), the Argparser will give one value to the keyword argument, and starting from the second value, treat them as positional arguments.
 For all other (numerical) argument counts, the Argparser will assign as many values to the keyword argument as this count states, and treat all subsequent values as positional arguments.
 When, in turn, there are now too many positional arguments or this argument intermixing is disabled in its entirety (*i.e.*, `ARGPARSER_ALLOW_ARG_INTERMIXING` is `false`), the Argparser throws an error instead of cutting the values.
 If an argument gets a wrong number of values, but has a default value, only a warning is thrown and it takes the default value.

 Thereby, [errors](error_and_warning_messages.md#59-error-and-warning-messages) abort the script, while [warnings](error_and_warning_messages.md#59-error-and-warning-messages) just write a message to `STDERR`.
 Even after parsing or value checking errors occurred, the parsing or value checking continues and the Argparser aggregates the error messages until the end, when all are printed, to simplify the correction of multiple mistakes.